AdamNaghs/shell/README.md

 I am also developing this on windows and while im not sure how useful this shell will be I think it would be more useful to me if it ran on my native platform first.

 # Building
+Create a folder named 'obj' in the same folder as the 'src' and 'include' folder.

 I'm using a makefile to build and clean.

 When building, call 'make' while in the same directory as the makefile.